stellarsquall/terraform-sample/terraform-getting-started.md

 docker_image.nginx: Destroying... [id=sha256:f35646e83998b844c3f067e5a2cff84cdf0967627031aeda3042d78996b68d35nginx:latest]
 ```

 Look for a message at the bottom of the output asking for confirmation before destroying the associated resources.
-Type `yes` and hit ENTER and Terraform will destroy the resources it created earlier.
+Type `yes` and hit ENTER, and Terraform will destroy the resources it created earlier.

 Congratulations!
 You just took your first steps declaring and provisioning IaC with Terraform.